Run Nanobot AI on a VPS — Setup Guide (Under 5 Min)

 Is my data private?

 Your conversations go through the LLM provider (OpenRouter/OpenAI).
-For complete privacy, run a local LLM using vLLM on a beefier VPS (8GB+ RAM).
+For complete privacy, run a local LLM using vLLM on a beefier VPS (8GB+ RAM) — see our best VPS for Ollama guide for local LLM hosting.

 Can I use Discord or WhatsApp instead of Telegram?